telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/last_data_function.md

 Regarding NGSIv2 subcriptions based in [alterationType](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#subscriptions-based-in-alteration-type), the lastData feature uses the value of this attribute in the following way:

 - When `alterationType` value is `entityUpdate`, `entityChange` or `entityCreate` lastaData feature performs corresponding upsert as described.
-- When `alterationType` is of type `entityDelete` then lastData feature upsert performs the corresponding delete of lastData table in base if keys defined in lastData and values received in ngsiv2 event.
+- When `alterationType` value is `entityDelete` then lastData feature upsert performs the corresponding delete of lastData table in base if keys defined in lastData and values received in ngsiv2 event.

 Note that the `alterationType` attribute doesn't progress as NGSIv2 event for sinks based on ColumnAggregator, as described [here](ngsi_rest_handler.md#section2.4).